Hard Work vs. Talent

 I had the satisfaction of putting my mind to it and getting good.

-When you put your mind to something, you focus on it and give it great effort to acheive success.
+When you put your mind to something, you focus on it and give it great effort to achieve success.
 Notice the following:

 - If you want to learn a language, you really need to put your mind to it.